-Active Results is free to use if you’re delivering any of our GCSE, A Level or Cambridge National qualifications and is accessed via OCR Interchange, our secure website for teachers and exams officers.
+Active Results is free to use if you’re delivering any of our GCSE, A Level or Cambridge National qualifications and is accessed via Interchange, our secure website for teachers and exams officers.

 Active Results has not been optimised for mobile usage (including tablets).
 For best results we recommend using a desktop device to access this service.

 It is possible to select a different report to view without returning to the home page.

 Underneath the report name towards the top of the page the ‘Change report type to:’ drop down menu is available, select the report to view and click the ‘View’ button.

 Note: not all other reports will be available only those related to the current report being viewed.

 Within Active Results you have the option to view component level data for a whole cohort or individual student.

 At the whole cohort level, the question level analysis report gives question by question level analysis for a whole cohort with a comparison to the average of OCR centres.